-This license applies to the website content for which I am the copyright holder: my stories, essays and photos.
-In particular, it does not apply to the works listed on the translations page, custom story artwork copyrighted by the artist, or the css I use in my website design.
+This license applies to the website content for which I am the copyright holder: my stories, essays, photos and artwork.
+In particular, it does not apply to the works listed on the translations page, custom story artwork copyrighted by its artist, or the css I use in my website design.

 Free as in beer